Doctor of Nurse Anesthesia Practice

 Credits 2

 The first in a series of four courses designed to expand upon the knowledge obtained during the Phase I courses.
 Course work builds on theories and principles taught in the Phase I curriculum and prior clinical experience.
 Emphasis is placed on the integration of research findings into evidence based clinical practice.
 Students will prepare a written and oral presentation on a selected clinical topic utilizing current research.
 Topics include orthopedic, otolaryngology, ophthalmology, urology, gastrointestinal, and ambulatory surgery.
-Patient cultural variations and the impact upon the anesthetic plan and implementation will be discussed.

 NRAN855: Advanced Principles of Anesthesia II